Iowa Notary Services

 They’re impartial and unbiased observers who can:

-- Substantiate that a person signing the documents or contracts are of sound mind
+- Substantiate that a person signing the documents or contracts is of sound mind

 - Determine that you are who you say you are